paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-05-09-javascript.md

 ---
 Yesterday I submitted a change to [LiquidJS][1], an open source project that aims to port the popular Ruby-based [Liquid][2] templating language to Javascript.
 That my pull request involved [updating a regular expression][3] begs the question: what the hell have I become?!

 To seasoned observers, I [_just_][4] updated the parameters of a regular expression, and added a few tests.
 Nothing ground breaking.
-And yet just a few years ago, this would have seemed impossible.
+And yet a few years ago, this would have seemed impossible.

 Upon discovering a discrepancy between LiquidJS and the original Ruby implementation (the `strip_html` filter wasn't removing HTML tags containing attributes), I knew where to look and what to look for.
 I knew how to fork the repository, and how to clone it to my computer.
 I instinctively knew that the first thing I should do is type `npm install` in my terminal.
 I broadly understood how the two regular expressions differed, and with the help of [regex101][5], was able to test my change before committing it to code.
 I knew how Mocha tests worked, and what I should add in order to maintain test coverage.
 A small change maybe, but one built upon years of frustration, trial and error, and a begrudging understanding of this most foreign of languages.